infinit/dopenssl/README.md

 ```

 ## Example
-The following source code can be copied and pasted in a test file, say `test.c`.
-This sample shows how dOpenSSL can be used to generate cryptographic keys --- in this case 2048-bit RSA keys --- in a deterministic way i.e based on a given passphrase.
-The program therefore assures that, given the same passphrase, the
+The following source code can be found in `src/sample.c`.

+It shows how dOpenSSL can be used to generate cryptographic keys (in this case 2048-bit RSA keys) in a deterministic way i.e based on a given passphrase (seed).

-exact same RSA key will be generated.
+The program therefore assures that, given the same passphrase (seed), the exact same RSA key will be generated.

 ```C
 #include <stdio.h>